Michael Packer, owner of Packer Shoes, knows a thing or two about sneakers. His family has been in…

 I'm not going to say we sell the same products or amounts both online and offline, because we're looking at two different wants, but what I am saying is that if we're doing a special launch of an exclusive product, there's a percentage we're saving for our retail store.
 Because the last thing you want is for your inventory to be wiped out and 250 people sitting outside in the rain, snow, cold, heat, or whatever, and you get to number 15 and you're all sold out.
 That's just not the way to do business.

 What advice would you give to online merchants thinking about selling offline?

 I'd say the first and most important thing is to find a location that works for you and your brand.
 We got lucky because we were able to find something that is sort of a timeless piece of architecture in our current store, but we’ve tweaked it over the years, but that comes naturally with the growth of the business.

 Secondly, you need to have a good team of people with you, and thankfully, I do.
 Guys who have been with me for years.
 Our current store manager for example started out shopping in the store when he was in high school just up the street.
 That morphed into him working part-time and now he’s been with me for seven years.
 Then there's the guys who work on the backend on the website and the retail store, it’s a great team that I have and the one thing I can say is if you are going from online to physical, it’s important to have everybody on the same page, all the time.
 If you don’t have all of that flowing together, things can get out of control quickly.

 Lastly, I think the best advice I can give for anyone getting into physical retail is simply “expect the unexpected.”

 P.S.
 Looking to get started selling offline?
 Check out Shopify POS.

 About The Author

-Humayun Khan is a Content Crafter at Shopify.
-He writes for the Shopify Blog covering social media, retail trends and ecommerce strategy.
+Humayun Khan is the Retail Content Officer at Shopify.
+He writes for the Shopify Blog covering social media, retail trends and omni-channel strategy.
 He is also the author of The Ultimate Guide to Business Plans.
 Connect with him on Twitter.